-One important, but easy to overlook section of your contract is defining your role as a consultant or contractor.
-This is important both for you, if you ever have to prove your work status for tax or financial purposes, and for your client, as protection against employee misclassification.
+One important, but easy to overlook section of your independent contractor agreement is defining your role as a contractor.
+This is important both for you—if you ever need to prove your work status for tax or financial purposes—and for your client to help protect their business against worker misclassification.

 Next, it’s important to include the specifics of the work you are going to do.
 This will help to make sure you and your client are on the same page in terms of the scope of the project.

 Discuss any and all tasks and deliverables that the client expects to be completed and define a process for addressing scope creep.
 Having a backup plan in place will help ensure that changes are approved quickly so you can get the project back on track in the case of setbacks.

 3.Terms for Payment and Billing

 When discussing your bill rate and terms for a project, know what you want ahead of time, what you plan on asking for, and what your absolute bottom line is.
 Price can sometimes be a point of contention in contract negotiation, but if you come prepared and confident, you can reach an agreement with your client.

 In addition to payment, discuss how your client wants to be billed as well as net terms—the amount of time your client must send payment after receiving an invoice.

 How Much Should I Charge as a Consultant?

 When creating an independent contractor agreement, don’t assume that anything is understood—it’s best to get it in writing.
 If there are multiple departments or business units involved in a project, designate a point of contact, and discuss how much time this person will have for reviews and approvals.

 Establish a process for communicating your progress that works best for you and your client.
 Some clients will require contractors to provide insurance coverage; if this is the case, it should be included in your contract.